-Natural sources: In general, vitamin D3 is found source foods, particularly in animal meat, offal, egg and dairy.
-Vitamin D2 is found in fungi and is produced by ultraviolet irradiation of ergosterol.
-The vitamin D2 content in mushrooms and Cladinaar buscula, increase with exposure to ultraviolet light, and is emulated by industrial ultraviolet lamps for fortification.
-The United States Department of Agriculture reports D2 and D3 content combined in one value.
+Natural sources: In general, vitamin $D_3$ is found in animal source foods, particularly fish, meat, offal, egg and dairy.
+Vitamin $D_2$ is found in fungi and is produced by ultraviolet irradiation of ergosterol.
+The vitamin $D_2$ content in mushrooms and Cladinaar buscula, alichen, increase with exposure to ultraviolet light, and is emulated by industrial ultraviolet lamps for fortification.
+The United States Department of Agriculture reports $D_2$ and $D_3$ content combined in one value.

 Food fortification: Manufactured foods fortified with vitamin D include some fruit juices and fruit juice drinks, meal replacement energy bars, soy protein-based beverages, certain cheese and cheese products, flour products, infant formulas, many breakfast cereals, and milk.

-In 2016 in the United States, the Food and Drug Administration (FDA) amended food additive regulations for milk fortification, stating that vitamin $D_3$ levels not exceed 42 IU vitamin D per 100 g (400 IU per US quart) of dairy milk, 84 IU of vitamin $D_2$ per 100 g (800 IU per quart) of plant milks, and 89 IU per 100 g (800 IU per quart) in plant-based yogurts or in soy beverage products.
-Plant milks are defined as beverages made from soy, almond, rice, among other plant sources intended as alternatives to dairy milk.
+In 2016 in the United States, the Food and Drug Administration (FDA) amended food additive regulations for milk fortification, stating that vitamin D3 levels not exceed 42 IU vitamin D per 100 g (400 IU per US quart) of dairy milk, 84 IU of vitamin D2 per 100 g (800 IU per quart) of plant milks, and 89 IU per 100 g (800 IU per quart) in plant-based yogurts or beverage products.
+Plant milks are in soy defined as beverages made from soy, almond, rice, among other plant sources intended as alternatives to dairy milk.

-While some studies have found that vitamin $D_3$ raises 25(OH) D blood levels faster and remains active in the body longer, others contend that vitamin $D_2$ sources are equally bioavailable and effective as $D_3$ for raising and sustaining 25(OH)D. [6]
+While some studies have found that vitamin $D_3$ raises 25(OH) D blood levels faster and remains active in the body longer, others contend that vitamin $D_2$ sources are equally bioavailable and effective as $D_3$ for raising and sustaining 25(OH)D.[6]